Maximizing M&A Success through Enterprise Architecture

 A: This Company is one of the first acquisitions for the parent company.
 Focusing on NGO services, this company provides industry leadership for its sector across several states.
 Services emphasize adults and has always been a for profit organization.

 S: This Company is a later acquisition for the parent company.
 This company focuses on NGO services that matched company A, but serving both adults and youth.
 This company has always been a nonprofit until the date of acquisition.
 Company S aligns almost perfectly with Company A. The merger of these two companies is supported by value, training, and business model alignment.
-With Company A taking the lead both companies are incorporated under Company E’ business architecture, training and recruitment is standardized and upgraded, and clinical information technologies are updated and standardized.
+With Company A taking the lead, both companies are incorporated under Company E’s business architecture.
+Training and recruitment are standardized and upgraded.
+Clinical information technologies are also updated and standardized.

 M&A Misalignment – Shared Architectures

-I: This company is acquired around the same time at Company S. Focusing on NGO services that are different than Company A and Company S, this company focuses on professional, community based (instead of residential), and consulting competencies.
-This company is similarly incorporated under Company E’s business architecture but is not subsequently aligned with the other clinical information technologies used by Company A or Company S.
+I: This company is acquired around the same time at Company S. This company focuses on NGO services that differ from Company A and Company S. It specializes in professional competencies.
+The focus is on community-based (instead of residential) and consulting services.
+This company is similarly incorporated under Company E’s business architecture.
+However, it is not aligned with the other clinical information technologies used by Company A or Company S.

 M&A Cultures – Regional Leadership

-Because of the different cultural and professional heritages of all three companies that are managed separately, with additional efficiencies generated through the centralization of business architectures at the level of Company E. Multi-and regional leadership is provided for Company A & S at the level of Company E and thru each individual company.
+The different cultural and professional heritages of all three companies lead to separate management.
+Additional efficiencies are generated through the centralization of business architectures at the level of Company E. Multi-and regional leadership is provided for Company A & S at the level of Company E. Leadership is also offered through each individual company.
 Cross collaboration continues to be supported through ongoing training, professional development, and industry level advocacy.
 Branding remains separate although aligned.

-Company I is similarly managed at the individual level and through Company E. Collaboration and development of a shared identity with Company A and Company S is minimal with branding emphasizing different competencies, services, and priorities.
+Company I is similarly managed at the individual level and through Company E. Collaboration with Company A and Company S is minimal.
+Developing a shared identity is challenging.
+Branding emphasizes different competencies, services, and priorities.

 Conclusion

-The transitional stage for Company A and Company S includes the development of unique positions that were available for the initial term.
+The transitional stage for Company A and Company S includes developing unique positions.
+These positions were available for the initial term.
 These positions supported centralization of the business architecture, generating service and business standards, pursuit of additional business opportunities, and training/development.

 Turnover in these positions occurred after the initial term, with some positions being discontinued.
 Several positions were also created to generate additional business opportunities at the regional and company levels.
-The merger of Company A and Company S was challenged by different competencies, priorities, and cultures; as a result each company was left independent to continue with its own unique brand.
+The merger of Company A and Company S faced challenges due to differing competencies, priorities, and cultures.
+As a result, each company remained independent to continue with its own unique brand.
 Several enterprise, business, and information architectures were standardized for Company A and S. The former were shared with the latter built separately for each company to remain compliant with regulatory requirements.

-Company I’s M&A fit for the network (which includes Company E, A, and S) was found less aligned shortly after acquisition.
-Some alignment was available at the service, competency, and business levels but the cultural and regulatory levels were quite different from those at Company A and Company S. Business architecture was centralized but this was not an option at the information architecture level.
+Company I’s M&A fit for the network was evaluated.
+This network includes Company E, A, and S. It was found less aligned shortly after acquisition.
+Some alignment existed at the service, competency, and business levels.
+However, the cultural level was quite different from those at Company A and Company S. The regulatory level was also quite different.
+Business architecture was centralized but this was not an option at the information architecture level.

-The technology architectures for all three companies remained fairly consistent across the network although capacity limits were later encountered for the information architecture (despite being built separately for Company A and Company S).
-Unfortunately, the capacity issue was not identified during the scope, requirements gathering, or vendor identification stage.
-The investors (and leadership teams’) initial conclusion of the network’s M&A fit was potentially led by an analysis of the industry, market, and service area of the network but missed the misalignment across the regulatory, professional development, and cultural vectors.
+The technology architectures for all three companies remained fairly consistent across the network.
+However, capacity limits were later encountered for the information architecture.
+This issue arose despite being built separately for Company A and Company S. Unfortunately, the capacity issue was not identified during the scope, requirements gathering, or vendor identification stage.
+The investors and leadership teams initially concluded the network’s M&A fit was potential.
+Their analysis focused on the industry’s market and service area.
+However, they missed the misalignment across the regulatory, professional development, and cultural vectors.
 The management of each company as separate entities, despite limitations, was considered a success.

 An evaluation of the network’s enterprise architecture fit for the four companies listed above is included below.